Local-global questions for divisibility in commutative algebraic groups: Known affirmative results about the local-global divisibility problem and Cassels' question

-\begin{thm}[Paladino, Ranieri, Viada, 2012-2014] Let $ p $ be a prime number.
+\begin{thm}[Paladino, Ranieri, Viada, 2012-2014] Let $ p $ be a prime number, $\z_p$ a primitive $p$-th root of the unity and $ \overline{\zeta_p}$ its complex conjugate.
 Let $\E$ be an elliptic curve defined over a number field $ k $ that does not contain the field $\Q ( \zeta_p + \overline{\zeta_p} )$.
-Suppose that at least one of the following conditions holds: \begin{enumerate} \item[$(1)$] $ \E $ has no $k$-rational torsion points of exact order $ p $; \item[$(2)$] $k ( \E[p] ) \neq k ( \zeta_p )$; \item[$(3)$] there does not exist any cyclic $k$-isogeny of degree $p^3$ between two elliptic curves defined over $ k $ that are $k$-isogenous to $\E$. \end{enumerate} Then, the local-global principle for divisibility by $p^l$ holds for $\E$ over $k$ and for all positive integers $l$. \end{thm}
+Suppose that at least one of the following conditions holds: \begin{enumerate} \item[$(1)$] $ \E $ has no $k$-rational torsion points of exact order $ p $; \item[$(2)$] $k ( \E[p] ) \neq k ( \zeta_p )$; \item[$(3)$] there does not exist any cyclic $k$-isogeny of degree $p^3$ between two elliptic curves defined over $ k $ that are $k$-isogenous to $\E$. \end{enumerate} Then, the local-global principle for divisibility of points by $p^l$ holds in $\E$ over $k$, for all positive integers $l$. \end{thm}

-Observe that when $k=\QQ$, in view of Mazur's Theorem on the possible subgroups $\E_{tors}(\QQ)$ of rational torsion points of elliptic curves (see \cite{Maz}), condition (1) implies that the local-global divisibility by $p^l$, with $l\geq 1$ holds for $\E$ over $\QQ$ and for all $p>7$.
-Furthermore, Merel proved that an equality as $\QQ( \E[p] ) \neq \QQ( \zeta_p )$ implies $p\in \{2,3,5\}$ or $p>1000$.
-Then condition (2) implies that the local-global divisibility by $p^l$, with $l\geq 1$, holds for $\E$ over $\QQ$ and for all $p>5$.
-Finally, in \cite{Ken} Kenku proved that condition (3) is impossible for $p=5$, by showing that the modular curve $Y_0(125)$ has no rational points.
-Then Theorem \ref{teo_prv} implies that the local-global divisibility by $p^l$, with $l\geq 1$, holds for $\E$ over $\QQ$, for all $p\geq 5$.
+The hypothesis that $k$ does not contain the field $\QQ(\z_p+\overline{\z_p})$ is necessary, for all the conditions (1), (2), (3) in Theorem \ref{teo_prv}, as shown by an example produced in \cite[Section 6]{PRV3}.
+The proof is based on showing the triviality of the first local cohomology group by the use of Galois representations.
+Observe that when $k=\QQ$, in view of Mazur's Theorem on the possible subgroups $\E_{tors}(\QQ)$ of rational torsion points of elliptic curves \cite{Maz}, condition (1) implies that the local-global divisibility by $p^l$, with $l\geq 1$ holds for $\E$ over $\QQ$, for all $p\geq 11$.
+Furthermore, Merel and Stein \cite{MS} and Rebolledo \cite{Reb} proved that if $\QQ( \E[p] ) \neq \QQ( \zeta_p )$ then $p\in \{2,3,5\}$ or $p>1000$.
+Therefore condition (2) implies that the local-global divisibility by $p^l$, with $l\geq 1$, holds for $\E$ over $\QQ$, for all $p\geq 7$.
+Finally, in \cite{Ken} Kenku proved that there does not exist any rational isogeny of degree $5^3$ in elliptic curves over $\QQ$, by showing that the modular curve $Y_0(125)$ has no rational points.
+Then Theorem \ref{teo_prv} implies that the local-global divisibility by $p^l$, with $l\geq 1$, holds in $\E$ over $\QQ$, for all $p\geq 5$.

 \begin{cor}[Paladino, Ranieri, Viada, 2012-2014] Let $\E$ be an elliptic curve defined over $\QQ$ and let $p\geq 5$.
-Then local-global divisibility by $p^l$, with $l\geq 1$, holds in $\E$ over $\QQ$. \end{cor}
+Then the local-global divisibility by $p^l$, with $l\geq 1$, holds in $\E$ over $\QQ$. \end{cor}